jclem/teamster/README.md

 | `SIGINT`  | once                    | Log the signal and then forward it again, which will immmediately kill the master and all worker processes.                                                                                            |
 | `SIGTTIN` | all                     | Fork an additional worker unless shutting down.                                                                                                                                                        |
 | `SIGTTOU` | all                     | Disconnect a worker unless shutting down.
 When the number of workers reaches 0, the master process will exit.                                                                                          |

+## Caveat

+Node is very fast, and it's unlikely that you need to be run a process for each CPU.
+It's more likely you'll have unused workers and unnecessarily high memory usage, unless you've done testing and are sure you'll benefit from running more than a single worker process.
+Even with a single worker, however, teamster is useful, as it will take care of graceful worker shutdowns for you.

 [unix_signals]: http://en.wikipedia.org/wiki/Unix_signal
 [processes]: http://12factor.net/processes